sundarsiva/andevcon/ms_hackathon/README.md

 * The documentation for some of the APIs were incorrect/incomplete.
 * Provide an explicit resolved URLs for the image content instead of providing byte streams
 * The [/me/notes/pages] endpoint creates a new notebook and not a section inside the existing primary notebook
+* The APIs take a really long time to respond sometimes.

 ## Open-source libraries used